06 Nov 2017 by Olga Brighton

 Your luggage is an essential element of any trip, whether travelling light with just hand luggage, or utilising your maximum baggage allowance with your new holiday wardrobe.
 But did you know that lost or stolen luggage is one of the most common reasons for making a claim on travel insurance?
-With nearly half a million Brits a year contacting their travel insurers to claim for lost or stolen baggage, are you security conscious enough when you travel?
-Read our security tips to see if you’ve got it right.
+With nearly half a million Brits in a year contacting their travel insurers to claim for lost or stolen baggage, are you security conscious enough when you travel?
+Read our luggage security tips to see if you’ve got it right.

 It's tempting to take your favourite jewellery, clothes and gadgets with you, but do you really need to?
 It’s best to leave your high value and designer items at home to avoid the risk of loss or theft while away.
 You don’t want to spend your well-earned break worrying about losing or damaging your treasured possessions.

 It sounds obvious, but always be sure what you are carrying before you travel to a different country, especially if you are travelling through an airport or border control.
 Never carry anything for someone else (obvious exceptions apply – like carrying your young children’s, or grandchildren’s luggage).
 This rule is especially relevant if backpacking or long-term travelling, where you will most likely meet friends along the way.
 It’s great to make new friends while travelling, but don’t carry their bags!

 This reduces the chance of opportunist thieves stealing your luggage, or worse still, putting items inside your luggage to swipe after you have unknowingly taken the risk of clearing border control and customs for them.
 Use a combination lock and/or bright coloured luggage straps for added security.
 And if your bag appears on an airport carousel with the straps missing, or moved, or the lock opened, or damaged, avoid touching the bag and tell an official that you think you bag may have been tampered with.